vega/vega-lite/site/tutorials/streaming.md

   view.change('table', changeSet).run();
 ```

-The view is given to us by the Vega [embed](https://github.com/vega/vega-embed) method, which help load Vega/Vega-Lite specs on your webpages.
-The callback argument to `embed` is invoked when embed is complete, with parameters: `error`, then an object containing the `view`, which is how we could access the `view.change` mentioned earlier, and `spec`, which is the compiled Vega spec from the original Vega-Lite spec given.
+The view is given to us by the Vega [embed](https://github.com/vega/vega-embed) method, which helps load Vega/Vega-Lite specs on your webpages.
+When `embed` completes successfully, `embed` returns a fulfilled [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) with an object containing the `view`, which is how we could access the `view.change` mentioned earlier, and `spec`, which is the compiled Vega spec from the original Vega-Lite spec given.
+When `embed` fails, it returns a rejected [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) with an error object.

 For simplicity, we have generated some data to simulate real time data updates, but the code could easily be swapped with a server data request.
 In the example, the "real time" is being simualted by `window.setInterval` that triggers `view.change` periodically.